Fashion week: History

 In 1903, a Manhattan shop called Ehrich Brothers put on what is thought to have been the country's first fashion show to lure middle-class women into the store.
 By 1910, many big department stores were holding shows of their own.
 It is likely that American retailers saw the "fashion parades" in couture salons and decided to use the idea.
 These "parades" effectively promoted stores and improved their status.
 By the 1920s, the fashion show had been used by retailers across the country.
 They were staged, and often held in the shop's restaurant during lunch or teatime.
 These shows were usually more theatrical than those of today, heavily based upon a single theme, and accompanied by a narrative commentary.

-On July 19 in 1943, the first-ever "fashion week," New York Fashion Week, was held to give fashion buyers alternatives to French fashion during World War II, when workers in the fashion industry were unable to travel to Paris.
+On July 19, 1943, the first-ever "fashion week," New York Fashion Week, was held to give fashion buyers alternatives to French fashion during World War II, when workers in the fashion industry were unable to travel to Paris.
 Fashion shows were hugely popular, enticing crowds in their thousands – crowds so large, that stores in New York in the 1950s had to obtain a license to have live models.
 Until 1994, shows were held in different locations, such as hotels, or lofts.
 From 1994 to 2009, the event was held in a tent at Bryant Park, behind the New York Public Library.
 Lincoln Center was the Fashion Week venue from 2010 to 2015, after which it moved to Clarkson Square, an events venue in SoHo in Manhattan.
 After 2017, Clarkson Square was abandoned for a decentralized format.